-The Academy need not expel a student for possession of a dangerous weapon, including a firearm, if the student can establish in a clear and convincing manner the following mitigating factor(s) to the satisfaction of the Board the:
+The Board need not expel a student for possession of a dangerous weapon if the student can establish the following to the satisfaction of the Academy Board:

-- A. object or instrument was not possessed for use as a weapon, or for direct (or indirect) delivery to another person for use as a weapon; or - B. weapon was not knowingly possessed; or - C. student did not know (or have reason to know) that the object or instrument in his/her possession constituted a dangerous weapon; or - D. weapon was possessed at the suggestion, request, direction of, or with the express permission of the Educational Service Provider or the police.
+- A. The object or instrument was not possessed for use as a weapon, or for direct (or indirect) delivery to another person for use as a weapon; - B. The weapon was not knowingly possessed; - C. The student did not know (or have reason to know) that the object or instrument in his/her possession constituted a dangerous weapon; or - D. The weapon was possessed at the suggestion, request, direction of, or with the express permission of the Superintendent or the police.